Detached Retina Symptoms: A Patient's Point of View

 In one interesting moment, I regained enough consciousness that I could see a needle inside my eye.
 The doctor was using it to inject the gas bubble.
 When I pointed out that I could see the needle, an increase in anesthesia immediately put me back into unconsciousness.

 Detached Retina Recovery

 Recovery begins with bandages over the eye for the next one to two days.
-When the doctor removes the bandages, vision in the repaired eye seems like staring through a thick glass bubble.
+When the doctor removes the bandages, vision in the repaired eye seems like staring through a thick glass jar because of the gas bubble in the middle of the vision.
 Normal vision is not possible right away.